 Plasma clearance in healthy subjects is about 19.8 ± 2.7 ml/h/kg, in patients under monotherapy about 54.6 ± 6.7 ml/h/kg, in patients under combination therapy about 113.3 ± 33.4 ml/h/kg.

-The elimination half-life of unchanged drug in the plasma averages approximately 36 hours following a single dose, whereas after repeated administration, it averages only 16 - 24 hours, depending on the duration of the medication.
-In patients receiving co-medication with other enzyme-inducing drugs such as phenytoin, phenobarbitone, half-life values averaging 9-10 hours have been observed.
+The elimination half-life of unchanged drug in the plasma averages approximately 36 hours following a single dose, whereas after repeated administration, it averages only 16 to 24 hours, depending on the duration of the medication.
+In patients receiving co-medication with other enzyme-inducing drugs such as phenytoin, phenobarbitone, half-life values averaging 9 to 10 hours have been observed.